RqbMedi/rqbmedi.github.io/_pages/about.md

 author_profile: true
 ---

-Hello 😄 ! **I am hiring Postdocs, Ph.D.
+Hello ! **I am hiring Postdocs, Ph.D.
 Students, and Ph.D.
 Interns**.
 Please email the following:

 1. Curriculum Vitae and Transcripts,
 2. Briefly, why do you want to purse a Postdoc, Ph.D.
 Program, or Ph.D.
 Internship?
 3. Briefly, why do you want to work with me?
-4. Briefly, what is your caree plan, e.g., Academia or Industry?
+4. Briefly, what is your career plan, e.g., Academia or Industry?

 **Contact:** el-mehdi.er-raqabi [at] polymtl [dot] ca